onnohaldar/json-schemas/README.md

 # json-schemas
-JSON Schema's that are used in me own build or customizations
+JSON Schema's that are used to describe the data in my apps or customizations